icebox827/appointments-manager/README.md

 # Pets' Medicare

-> This is a simple appointments manager for Pets Medicare(a fictional company).
-A user can create an appointment, delete an appointment, search the available appointments and sort them.
+> This is a simple appointment manager for Pets Medicare(a fictional company).
+A user can create an appointment, delete an appointment, search the available appointments, and sort them.

 ![Screenshot](./appointments-manager_main.png)
 ## Built With